NoahSKipp/Music-Monkey/README.md

 3. **Configuration:**

-   - Create a `.env` file in the root directory and add your environment variables in the following format:
+   - Create a `.env` file in the root directory and add the necessary environment variables:

      ```env
      # Discord Bot Token